felixleopold/hammerspoon/README.md

 - Save and load custom window arrangements
 - Supports multiple applications and screens
 - Hotkeys for quick saving and loading

+## Setup Wizard

+The Setup Wizard is a graphical user interface that allows you to easily configure your Hammerspoon settings.
+To use the Setup Wizard:

+1. Press `Ctrl + Alt + Cmd + Shift + S` to launch the wizard (or your custom shortcut if changed).
+2. The wizard window will open with several tabs:
+   - **Folders**: Configure paths for quick access to important folders.
+   - **Applications**: Set the applications for various shortcuts.
+   - **Shortcuts**: Customize keyboard shortcuts for applications, folders, and window management.
+   - **Fabric**: Configure Fabric AI models and patterns.
+   - **Window Management**: Adjust window management settings.

+3. Navigate through the tabs and modify settings as needed.
+4. Click "Save Configuration" to apply your changes.
+5. The wizard will automatically trigger a reload of your Hammerspoon configuration.

+Key features of the Setup Wizard:
+- User-friendly interface for easy configuration
+- Ability to reset to default settings
+- Real-time updates to your Hammerspoon configuration
+- Customizable shortcuts for all major functions

 ## Usage